dsmchen/etch-a-sketch/README.md

-This is a DOM manipulation project.
+This is a JavaScript DOM manipulation project.
 Demonstrated skills include:
-- To be added ...
+- Target nodes with selectors
+- Events

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project)